🐔 Australorp Chicken – Calm, Hardy, and an Egg-Laying Champion

 📜 Origin and History

 Australorps were developed in Australia during the early 20th century.
 Breeders crossed Black Orpingtons with other high-performing layers to create a hardy chicken that could thrive in various climates.
 Their name, a combination of “Australia” and “Orpington,” reflects their heritage.
+Today, they remain a top choice for those seeking a dual-purpose bird that excels at egg laying.

 🧬 Appearance and Size